- General information

 Data that are essential for interpretation of the results of the main paper should be included in the main paper.
-Supplementary information provides access to supporting data that do not appear in the full-text article or PDF, but that accompany the final version of the paper online.
+Supplementary information provides access to supporting data that do not appear in the printed article or PDF but that accompany the final version of a paper online.

-All supplementary information will be strictly limited to a total of 50 MB per article (excluding movie files and cover art submissions).
+All supplementary data will be strictly limited to a total of 50 MB per article (excluding movie files and cover art submissions).